 Moritzburg near Dresden is one of the most beautiful castles in Saxony.
 It became known throughout Europe in the 1970s through the Czech/East German fairytale film Tři oříšky pro Popelku (Three Gifts for Cinderella).

 In keeping with the fairytale, the castle turns into a magical fairytale backdrop during the Christmas season.
-Starting in November, you can learn everything there is to know about the movie and the fairytale Three Gifts for Cinderella.
+Starting in November, you can learn everything there is to know about the movie and the fairytale Three Hazelnuts for Cinderella.
 Being the original location for the German-Czech filming of 1973, Moritzburg Castle lets you peek behind the scenes of the fairytale in its winter exhibition.

 There is also a lot to see in the castle museum.
 In addition to the Baroque Exhibition with leather tapestries, furniture, porcelain and the largest collection of hunting trophies, you can admire the Feather Room with August the Strong's four-poster bed.
 The exhibition on Moritzburg's kitchen and dining culture is also worth a visit.
 Focal points are the sensational Treasure Find from 1996, a great highlight is the historical Porcelain Quarter in the former royal guest and cloak rooms.
 Here you will be shown Meissen porcelain depicting hunting, exotic and mythological motifs.